louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 char * readline (const char *prompt)
 ```

 `readline` is a function that takes a string *prompt* - i.e. some message to prompt the user into entering some text - and returns a string.
 The string is the text that was duly entered by the prompted user, delimited by a carriage return.
-But don't take my word for that, let's observe it in action, using `bpftrace`.
+But don't take my word for it, let's observe it in action, using `bpftrace`.

 In order to do this, we'll use a certain flavour of eBPF probe, a `uprobe`.